-Ben Stokes is 'pivotal man' for the Ashes - David Gower
+Ben Stokes: England vice-captain pivotal for the Ashes - David Gower

-BBC Sport - Ben Stokes is 'pivotal man' for the Ashes - David Gower
+BBC Sport - Ben Stokes: England vice-captain pivotal for the Ashes - David Gower

-Stokes 'pivotal man' for the Ashes - Gower
+Stokes pivotal man for Ashes - Gower

 - From the section Cricket

-Former England captain David Gower tells BBC Radio 4's Today programme Ben Stokes "is pivotal" to the Ashes squad and would have been top of the list for selection.
+Former England captain David Gower tells BBC Radio 4's Today programme that Ben Stokes "is pivotal" to the Ashes squad and would have been top of the list for selection.

-Vice-captain Stokes was arrested on suspicion of causing actual bodily harm in Bristol in the early hours of Monday morning - he has been released without charge but is still under investigation.
+Vice-captain Stokes was arrested on suspicion of causing actual bodily harm in Bristol in the early hours of Monday morning.

-READ MORE: Stokes needs to change lifestyle - Vaughan
+READ MORE: Stokes needs to learn fast - Stewart

 Top videos